strawberry-graphql/strawberry/docs/integrations/fastapi.md

 ## process_result

-`process_result` allows you to customize and/or process results before they are sent to the clients.
+The `process_result` option allows you to customize and/or process results before they are sent to the clients.
 This can be useful for logging errors or hiding them (for example to hide internal exceptions).